 And now the cauliflower rice pealla is really coming together: Add the riced cauliflower, chicken broth and shrimp and cook for about 7 mins, or until the rice and prawns are cooked to your liking.

 Check the seasoning and adjust to taste.
-I added lemon juice, chopped parsley and stirred through 2 further tbsp olive oil to serve.
+I added lemon juice, chopped parsley and stirred through 2 further tablespoon olive oil to serve.

 The perfect cauliflower rice